Exercise stress test

 Exercise stress test Risks

-Stress tests are mostly safe.
+Stress tests are generally safe.
 Some patients may have chest pain or may faint or collapse.
-A heart attack or dangerous irregular rhythm is rare.
+A heart attack or dangerous irregular heart rhythm is rare.

-Complications are more likely in people who are already known to have a weak heart.
-This test is not given in these cases.
+People who are more likely to have such complications are often already known to have a weak heart, so they are not given this test.

 Learn more about Exercise stress test